August Spies: Death and legacy

 Two of the defendants, Michael Schwab and Samuel Fielden, asked for clemency and their sentences were commuted to life in prison on November 10, 1887, by Governor Richard James Oglesby.
-They were pardoned and released on June 26, 1893, by John Peter Altgeld, the governor of Illinois.
+They, together with Oscar Neebe, were pardoned and released on June 26, 1893, by John Peter Altgeld, the governor of Illinois.

 Of the remaining five, Louis Lingg killed himself in his cell with a blasting cap concealed in a cigar on November 10, 1887.
 Spies, Albert Parsons, Adolph Fischer, and George Engel were hanged the next day, November 11, 1887.

 As he faced his demise on the gallows, Spies shouted, "The day will come when our silence will be more powerful than the voices you strangle today."
 The words are engraved on the Haymarket Martyrs' Monument in Forest Home Cemetery in Forest Park, Illinois, where Spies and the other Haymarket martyrs are buried.

 May 1 was selected to celebrate International Workers' Day to commemorate the Haymarket affair.